 There are no costs to the donor or the donor's family, assuming that death occurs within the donation area (Nassau and Suffolk Counties, and the five boroughs of New York City).
-The School of Medicine will be financially responsible for the removal of the body, transportation of the body to the School of Medicine facility, permits for transportation and cremation, cremation of remains, and scattering or return to family of remains.
+The Zucker School of Medicine at Hofstra/Northwell will be financially responsible for the removal of the body, transportation of the body to the Zucker School of Medicine facility, permits for transportation and cremation, cremation of remains, and scattering or return of remains to family.
 We are not financially responsible for funerals, obituaries, or other services not specifically mentioned here.

-Q: Will there be any payment received for my donation?
+Q: Will any payment be received for my donation?